kenken64/NUSISS-DevOpsEng/workshop/workshop6.md

   <img src="./screens/travis3.png" >

-* Add a .travis.yml file to you  working repository
+* Add a .travis.yml file to you working repository, replace the email and github userid placeholder
   - Notify all your co-workers on the build
   - Install all relevant dependencies
   - Perform a build on the frontend